jp-wang/jp-wang.github.io/_posts/2019-09-29-deep-dive-into-generics02.md

 //animal.run(); //but run() is only defined in Dog and it's not available for all the animals.
 ```

 So the side effect of losing type safety is not what we want when introducing `Variance`.
 Theoretically if Java wants to keep the compile-time-safety it should disable the `insert` operation and support read-only.
-However, it will be huge inconvinient if the `insert` operation is disabled for array especially at the time when Collection framework is not in place yet.
+However, it will be huge inconvenience if the `insert` operation is disabled for array especially at the time when Collection framework is not in place yet.

 > (p.s.: In some new modern languages such as Kotlin the array type is not supported any more.
 It is replaced by Generic Type such as Array<T>.)